Prineville Lake Acres, Oregon

 Prineville Lake Acres is a census-designated place (CDP) in Crook County, Oregon, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in western Crook County, 12 mi southeast of Prineville, the county seat.
 It is surrounded by the Juniper Canyon CDP.

 Demographics

+Education

+All of the county is in the Crook County School District.
+All of Crook County is zoned to Crook County High School.

+Crook County is in the boundary of Central Oregon Community College.